 Breweries and vineyards offer a different kind of experience.
 Save the World Brewing Company focuses on two things: Texas craft beer and philanthropy.
 Visitors can sample local beers in the tasting room while watching sports or playing games.
 Heart of Texas Wine Tours offers winery tours through the Texas Hill Country, and a standard tour includes three stops and tastings.
 Families and kids will enjoy a trip to Sweet Berry Farm, a local farm that opens for events like strawberry picking and pumpkin patch fun.

-Marble Falls also showcases its small-town charm through annual and community events.
+The region also showcases its small-town charm through annual and community events.
 At any given time, guests will find live music at local restaurants, karaoke nights, yoga classes, children's story times, citywide yard sales and charity events.
 For world-renown festivals and celebrations, remember that Austin is only an hour away and hosts some of the biggest names in entertainment.

 What to See: